10 Ways Coronavirus is Changing Consumer Behaviour in the UK

 As the coronavirus pandemic continues on, the worry of a potential risk of infection is increasing.
 As early as 4 weeks ago, the risk of infection for family & friends was the largest corona related fear in the UK.
 Now, even more Brits have chosen it as one of their largest fears (61% vs 55%).

 An increasing number of Brits are taking preventative measures to reduce the risk of infection

 By now, 18% of Brits are wearing face masks to reduce the risk of infection while only 9% were doing so during the earlier stages of the crisis, namely 4 weeks ago.
 However, the use of face masks still lags far behind the 3 most common preventative measures taken, which are: washing hands more often (79%), avoiding crowds (78%) & avoiding public transport (67%).

 Coronavirus is forcing Brits to be more open to digital apps

 Many Brits are using video-calls (28%) or services like home-delivery of groceries (16%) for the first time because of the crisis - most first-time-users say they’ll keep those new habits.

 While coronavirus led more than half of Brits to watch more TV, stream video content or improve their cooking skills, it’s also causing some Brits (15%) to rethink their opinion about Brexit.

-The full report contains more than 35 pages of consumer behavior insights focusing on topics like general concerns, concerns about health, sources and trust of information, changes in leisure activities and hobbies, grocery shopping behavior and brand loyalty.
+The full report contains more than 35 pages of consumer behaviour insights focusing on topics like general concerns, concerns about health, trustworthiness of information sources, changes in leisure activities and hobbies, grocery shopping behavioir and brand loyalty.

 More about Appinio

-Appinio is the global market research platform that enables companies worldwide to obtain thousands of opinions from specific target groups in just a few minutes.
+Appinio is a global market research platform enabling companies worldwide to obtain thousands of opinions from specific target groups in just a few minutes.
 For the first time, anyone can validate decisions and ideas in real time - with representative results from consumers.
 As the fastest solution for market research, Appinio delivers feedback from 50+ markets.